BGronostay/grobtree/docs/converter-config.md

 4. **Use icons and comparers for orientation**: Consistent icons help readers skim the tree.
 Corresponding node comparers prevent “orphan” response nodes by automatically highlighting unmatched items.

 Following these guidelines, `ConfigurableProcessingListener` can express most node-creation logic directly in XML, keeping your configuration self-contained and understandable even for teammates who only interact with the configuration file.

+### ApacheCXFProcessingListener
+Use the Apache CXF listener when your logs come from CXF’s built-in logging feature.
+This listener already understands the CXF metadata layout, so it can:
+- Render request/response nodes with minimal configuration—just set `enabled`, `name`, and `description`.
+- Override icons based on either endpoint addresses (`<AddressToIconEntries>`) or comparisons against metadata fields such as `ServiceName` or `Operation` (`<ConfigurationEntries>` with `contains`/`equals` checks).
+- Trigger a `PostCreationListener` (any implementation of `net.gronostay.grobtree.api.processing.apachecxf.PostCreationListener`) to run custom code whenever the CXF listener chooses not to create nodes.

+Put this listener before generic ones so CXF traffic gets dedicated styling before other rules evaluate.

+### ExternProcessingListener
+`ExternProcessingListener` instantiates any class that implements `net.gronostay.grobtree.api.processing.ProcessingListener`.
+It relies on the same `ClassCreationDefinition` options discussed in [Custom Class Instantiation](#custom-class-instantiation), so you can:
+- Point at a fully qualified class name or a factory entry.
+- Opt into singleton reuse or per-call instantiation.
+- Pass simple string parameters to the constructor.

+Use this when your logic is easier to express in code (or already exists in an extension JAR) rather than XML.
+Attributes such as `id`, `enabled`, `name`, and `description` control how the listener appears in GrobTree’s UI.

+### FallbackProcessingListener
+The fallback listener wires up `FallbackTopNodeCreator`, which emits a neutral node for every log entry according to the evaluation’s `ParamDisplayConfigs`.
+Enable it when you want all log lines to remain visible even if no other listener matched, or as a diagnostic tool while you refine the main listeners.
+Because it runs unconditionally, keep it at the end of the `<ProcessingListeners>` list so more specific listeners get the first chance to handle entries.

 ---